Infinite quantum signal processing: Infinite quantum signal processing

 \subsection{Invertibility of $F$ in $\RR^{\infty}$}

 According to the inverse mapping theorem and \cref{lm:DF0}, we know that $F$ is invertible near 0.
 We now prove a stronger result about the invertibility of $F$ in a neighborhood of the origin.
 This is obtained via an upper bound on $\norm{F^{-1}(c)}_1$ in terms of $\norm{c}_1$.
 The proof of the following lemma is given in \cref{sec:pf_inverse}.
+Since $F$ is not an injection globally, the $F^{-1}$ we refer to only means a continuous function whose domain is an open subset of $\RR^{\infty}$ containing 0 and satisfies $F\circ F^{-1} = \id$.

 \begin{lemma}[Invertibility of $F$ in $\RR^{\infty}$] Define

 and

 $F$ has an inverse map $F^{-1}: B(0,r_c)\subset \RR^{\infty}\to \mathbb{R}^{\infty}$.
 Moreover, for any $c\in \RR^{\infty}$ with $\norm{c}_1<r_c$, it holds that